From OpenClaw to Hermes Agent

 When the boundary is fuzzy?
 A practical example: Gmail search syntax is a skill (anyone can use it), but “only emails with ‘Weekly’ in the title from ADOPTED senders need same-day processing” is a workflow (my own rule).
 Same tool — general usage goes in skill, personal conventions go in workflow.

 Skills live in ~/.hermes/skills/, managed and loaded by Hermes.
-Workflows live in ~/.hermes/workspace/workflow/, entirely maintained by me — Hermes doesn’t know or care about this directory; they’re just Markdown files the agent reads when executing tasks.
+Workflows live in ~/.hermes/workflow/, entirely maintained by me — Hermes doesn’t know or care about this directory; they’re just Markdown files the agent reads when executing tasks.

 3.2 Formal Skill Format